-There are plenty of free activities at Tomato Festival including a wide range of local artisans and producers with delicious products to taste and buy, cooking demonstrations, talks, Diggers Heirloom Tomato Taste Test, free guided walk and more.
+There are plenty of free activities including a wide range of local artisans and producers with delicious products to taste and buy, cooking demonstrations, talks, Diggers Heirloom Tomato Taste Test, guided walk, Harris Farm Markets Mandala and more.

 Judges Hints: Taste is key to a delicious tomato other aspects are important too.
 The following points in no particular order, will be taken into consideration when exhibits are judged: colour, smell, flavour, texture, overall appearance, weight (for exhibits in ‘heaviest’ category).

 Cooking demonstrations feature bush tucker by Jody Orcher (10am), seasonal, fresh, simple by Luca Ciano (11.15am) and desserts by Merna Taouk (1.30pm).
 Talks for the day include growing heirloom tomatoes (12.30pm), herbs and garlic (2.30pm) and planting bee friendly gardens (3.30pm) - Free.